itgoujie2/rhumbix/README.md

 For rhumbix

+simply run
+# npm install
+# npm start

+then it will run in http://localhost:3000/

 Thank you for interviewing at Rhumbix.
 We have two parts to our programming interview.
 The first part will take most of the time.
 Finish part 1 before you start part 2!